 The Region's system of the future will be seamless and interconnected.
 More and better travel options to access recreation sites for residents and visitors are on the plan's funded project list.
 These projects will accomplish multiple goals, and make significant transit, trail, and technology improvements to Lake Tahoe's transportation system.
-Foreseeable funding provides incremental progress toward the achievement of Lake Tahoe's long-term transportation vision.
+But foreseeable funding provides the first actions, incremental progress toward the achievement of Lake Tahoe's long-term transportation vision.